-Торіс Honeywell's Position References Climate Science Honeywell accepts the Intergovernmental Panel on Climate Change's (IPCC's) assessment reports as the leading science detailing climate change and human influence on global warming.
-The IPCC's most recent assessment report (AR6) is in the process of being finalized, and is the product of over 50,000 contributors (final synthesis report expected in March 2023).
-Honeywell specifically looks to this report for the highest quality and most updated climate science available IPCC Factsheet Link AR6 Link Emissions Reduction Targets duction emissions reduction goals.
-Honeywell has pledged to achieve carbon neutrality in our facilities and For carbon reduction targets to ultimately bring the most positive environmental change, Honeywell encourages more standardization of sustainability definitions and metrics via global taxonomy discussions.
-Prioritization of Sustainability in Operations Honeywell is committed to prioritizing sustainability, and we have pivoted focus of our outstanding scientists, problem-solvers, and innovators to addressing sustainability and reducing the impact of our operations and products on the environment.
-In 2022, about 60% of Honeywell's 2022 new product introduction research and development investment was directed toward ESG-oriented outcomes, and more than 60% of its 2022 sales were from offerings that contribute to ESG-oriented outcomes.
+Topic Honeywell's Position References Climate Science Honeywell accepts the Intergovernmental Panel on Climate Change's (IPCC's) assessment reports as the leading science detailing climate change and human influence on global warming.
+The IPCC's most recent assessment report (AR6) was issued in 2023 and is relied upon by Honeywell as the highest quality global consensus on climate science available.
+IPCC Factsheet Link AR6 Link Emissions Reduction Targets Honeywell appreciates the role concrete targets and intermediate checkpoints play in achieving emissions reduction goals.
+Honeywell has pledged to achieve carbon neutrality in our facilities and operations by 2035.
+Honeywell has taken steps to significantly reduce our scope 3 emissions and has established a science-based target extending to scope 3 emissions with the Science-Based Targets Initiative (SBTi).
+For carbon reduction targets to ultimately bring the most positive environmental change, Honeywell encourages more standardization of sustainability definitions and metrics via global taxonomy HON Carbon Neutrality Press Release SBTi Website Prioritization of Sustainability in Operations Honeywell is committed to prioritizing sustainability, and we have pivoted focus of our outstanding scientists, problem-solvers, and innovators to addressing sustainability and reducing the impact of our operations and products on the environment.
 Since 2004, we have reduced the greenhouse gas intensity of our operations by more than 90% and have driven approximately 70% improvement in our energy efficiency.
-HON Carbon Neutrality Press Release Price on Carbon Honeywell appreciates the role carbon pricing can play on effecting substantial emissions reductions by more directly monetizing these reductions.
+In 2023, about 60% of Honeywell's 2023 new product introduction research and development investment was directed toward ESG-oriented outcomes (environmental impact, safety and resilience).
+7 HON Carbon Neutrality Press Release Price on Carbon Honeywell appreciates the role carbon pricing can play on effecting substantial emissions reductions by more directly monetizing these reductions and is aware of bipartisan proposals looking at different policy mechanisms.
 Honeywell believes that a globally standardized carbon market with clear and standardized definitions of green investment would support least-cost emissions reduction projects.
 As this global system is not currently set up, Honeywell believes that further development and rollout of jurisdictional carbon pricing systems should be a product of public-private sector collaboration, and should include a review of the EU's Emissions Trading System (ETS), that was rolled out as part of its Fit for 55 Package.
 EU ETS Public-Private Sector Collaboration on Sustainability Honeywell believes that that to address climate change effectively and to unlock the lowest-cost emissions reduction opportunities, public and private sectors must work in close collaboration.
 Honeywell fully supports government agency work towards private sector inclusion in the sustainability rulemaking process through information sessions, working groups, comment periods, public forums, and more.
 Honeywell hopes to work closely with public sector stakeholders to develop long-term alignment on successful sustainability legislation/policy to provide the stability needed for significant green investment from the private sector.